 Engine: Lamborghini (powerplant not specified) + Bosch/Williams/XTrac hybrid systems

-Owned by Volkswagen Auto Group (VAG), Lamborghini will fill Audi’s gap in Endurance – since the brand with the four rings, along with Porsche, is going to Formula 1 within the technical regulations that will apply from 2026.
-The investment that would be concentrated in LMDh was transferred with the intention of the long-term entry of the Wolfsburg brand into the top division, through its two subsidiaries, with Audi taking on what is today Alfa Romeo (read Sauber) and Porsche with a technological partnership with Red Bull. group.
+Owned by the Volkswagen Auto Group (VAG), Lamborghini will fill Audi’s gap in Endurance – since the brand with the four rings, along with Porsche, will go to Formula 1 within the technical regulations that will apply from 2026.
+The investment that will be placed in LMDh was passed on the desire for a long-term entry of the Wolfsburg brand into the top division, through its two subsidiaries, with Audi taking on what is today Alfa Romeo (read Sauber) and Porsche in a technological partnership. with the Red Bull group.

-Back to Endurance, Lamborghini enters 2024 only in the control of LMDh on the French Ligier platform, with the development of aerodynamics and mechanics provided by the engineers of the house of Sant’Agata and on two sides – WEC and IMSA – by teams that have not yet been found. has been defined.
-The brand’s Squadra Corse has confirmed that the car’s development tests will be handed over to Italians Andrea Caldarelli and Mirko Bortolotti – both must be assigned to one of the two races.
-Audi had Nico Müller and René Rast, currently in the LMP2 teams on their radar – it is not clear if both will be used later in this program, since the home of Ingolstadt will soon return to Endurance and prototypes.
+Back to Endurance, Lamborghini enters only in 2024 in the control of LMDh on the platform of the French Ligier, with aerodynamic and mechanical developments made by the engineers of the house of Sant’Agata and in two directions – WEC and IMSA – and the team still. explained.
+The brand’s Squadra Corse confirmed that the car’s development tests will be handed over to Italians Andrea Caldarelli and Mirko Bortolotti – both must be assigned to one of the two races.
+Audi had Nico Müller and René Rast, currently in the LMP2 teams, on the radar – it is not clear if both will be used later in this program, as the Ingolstadt house will return to Endurance with the latest models.